🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 15. Treat Your Entry Like A Tiny Mudroom

-Medium shot, entry vignette: Tiny mudroom setup—layered mats with a coarse scraper outside the threshold and an absorbent mat inside, a slim shoe tray tucked beside the door holding two pairs, wall-mounted key hooks above a small bowl on a ledge; clean, functional, easy-reset zone with natural daylight.
+Medium shot, entry vignette: Tiny mudroom setup, layered mats with a coarse scraper outside the threshold and an absorbent mat inside, a slim shoe tray tucked beside the door holding two pairs, wall-mounted key hooks above a small bowl on a ledge; clean, functional, easy-reset zone with natural daylight.

-Creating a small drop zone near the door saved me a lot of daily frustration.
-Even a tiny system makes coming in and out much smoother.
+Setting up a small drop zone near the door saved us a lot of daily frustration.
+Even a tiny system makes coming in and out much smoother, so keep it fast, intuitive, and easy to reset.

 • Layered Mats: Scraper outside, absorbent inside.